aliaagamall/learn-docker-with-aliaa/lesson-2-basic-commands.md

 * `-p 5000:5000`: map port 5000 on your machine to port 5000 in the container.
 * `my-flask-app`: the image name .

-You can add the following note section to your `lesson-2-basic-commands.md` file under the relevant section (e.g., after explaining the `docker run` command).
-Here’s how it can be formatted in English, organized and clear, based on your question about the `-p 5000:5000` option:

----

 ##### Notes on Port Mapping with `-p`
 - The `-p 5000:5000` option in the `docker run` command maps a port on the host machine to a port inside the container.